cksystemsteaching/selfie/machine/README.md

 ## Library Operating System

-The library OS is an unikernel that is linked at compile-time with Selfie.
+The library OS is a unikernel that is linked at compile-time with Selfie.
 Upon boot, the unikernel initializes the hardware and prepares an execution environment, before calling into Selfie's `main` function with compile-time arguments.
 After returning from `main` or calling `exit`, the kernel prints the exit code and stalls the system.

 As the library OS is a simple layer between the hardware and Selfie, it does not utilize multitasking or memory virtualization.
 In a cooperative way, the kernel passes control to the linked application and regains control when Selfie performs a syscall.
 Selfie and the kernel are not spatially isolated  and both use physical addressing.
 System calls are plain function calls and do not raise an environment call exception.